 A forward contract would allow the farmer to enter into an agreement with the baker to sell his wheat at a specified price on a delivery date, thus giving both parties a certain price in the future.

 A forward contract is an agreement to buy an asset on a specific date for a specified price.
 The forward contract is the simplest form of derivatives, which is a contract with a value that depends on the spot price of the underlying asset.
 The spot price of a commodity is the current market price, which fluctuates continuously according to supply and demand.
 The party that has the obligation to sell the underlying asset is said to be holding the short position while the party who has an obligation to buy the underlying asset is said to be long.
-Because forward contracts began with agricultural products and other commodities, the contract price is also known as the delivery price and the date on which the transaction will take place is often referred to as the delivery date, even when the forward contract is settled in cash.
+Because forward contracts began with agricultural products and other commodities, the contract price is also known as the delivery price and the date on which the transaction will take place is often called the delivery date, even when the forward contract is settled in cash.

 Since the spot price of the underlying asset on the delivery date is unknowable, the contract price is set to the future value of the transaction, which depends on the present value of the transaction and the current interest rate.
 The contract price may also be modified by other factors, such as the cost of carry, which is the cost of holding the underlying asset during the term of the contract.
 Any other value for the contract would allow one party to profit through riskless arbitrage.